 The MERS pooled investment funds is a fully diversified portfolio combining traditional stocks and bonds with alternative asset classes, including real estate, private equity, and commodities.
-The objective is to provide current income and capital appreciation while minimizing the investment managers of the MERS portfolio.
+The objective is to provide current income and capital appreciation while minimizing the volatility of the capital markets.
+MERS manages the asset allocation and monitors the underlying investment managers of the MERS portfolio.